cc-christin/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-HTML and CSS to create a dashboard showing off the analysis from weather data
+Used HTML and CSS to create a dashboard showing off the analysis from weather data.
+Individual pages were created for each plot and a means by which we can navigate between them was devised.
+The website consist of 7 pages total and was deployed to github pages.

 [GitHub Pages Link for Web-Design-Challenge](https://cc-christin.github.io/Web-Design-Challenge/)